ClickHouse/NoiSQL/README.md

 - **16 bit** is the precision of every value, and the value is represented by `Int16` (signed, two's complement, little endian) integer;
 - **stereo** means that we have two values at every sample - for the left channel and for the right channel;

 The signal is represented in binary, corresponding to the ClickHouse's `RowBinary` format.
-Therefore, the bit rate of the signal is 16 * 2 * 44100 = 1411 KBit.
+Therefore, the bit rate of the signal is 16 * 2 * 44100 = 1411 kBit.

 Although we could also use the classic 8-bit mono 9 kHz format, the CD format gives more possibilities.